Padmasana Yoga (Lotus Pose): A Comprehensive Guide to Benefits, Techniques, and Precautions

 Ardha Matsyendrasana is a seated stretch that can help to stretch and loosen the hips, as well as offering a gentle twist of the spine.
 Begin by sitting down with your legs extending towards the front.
 Flex your left knee, then place one of the feet on your left side.

-Bring your left foot closer the buttock of your right.
-Keep your spine straight and turn your body to the left, putting you left foot on top of the right knee, and your right hand on the floor in front of you.
+Bring your left foot closer to the buttock of your right.
+Keep your spine straight and turn your body to the left, putting your left foot on top of the right knee, and your right hand on the floor in front of you.
 Keep the pose for a few seconds before repeating with the other side.

 2. Badhakonasana (Butterfly Pose)

-Badhakonasana is also called Butterfly Pose, is a yoga posture that allows you to loosen the hips as well as stretch your thighs' inner parts.
+Baddha Konasana, (Bound Angle Pose), is a yoga posture that allows you to loosen the hips as well as stretch your thighs' inner parts.
 Begin by sitting with your legs out towards the front.
 Bend your knees, then bring your feet's soles to each other while allowing your knees to fall towards the sides.

 Assist your ankles or feet by using your hands.
 Maintain your spine straight, and gently press your knees toward the ground.
 Breathe deeply and hold the posture for at least a few minutes.